oze4/godaddygo/README.md

 )

 func main() {
-    // Instead of doing:
+    // Instead of doing `godaddy := godaddygo.Connect(client)`, which
-    //// godaddy := godaddygo.Connect(client)
-    // Which ultimaely just wraps around `endpoints.NewConnection()`,
-    // you would do:
-    godaddy := endpoints.NewConnection(myclient) // pretend `myclient` satisfies `session.Interface`
+    // just wraps around `endpoints.NewConnection`, you would do: godaddy := endpoints.NewConnection(myclient) // pretend `myclient` satisfies `session.Interface`

-    //
     // Use `godaddy` here!
-The rest is the same as using
-    // the default client

     //

-    // For example
-    prodv1 := godaddy.V1() // godaddy.V2() etc..
-    // Target specific domain
-    mydomain := prodv1.Domain("mydomain.com")
-    // Get all DNS records for target domain records, err := mydomain.Records().GetAll()
+    // The rest is the same as using the default client

-    // ...
+    //
 }
 ```